geraldebberink/energy-meter/README.md

 python interface
 ================
-The python interface was made with Canopy but is currently in a highly unstable state.
-Software wise.
-I'll create a better description when I have a somewhat stable set of scripts.

-Currently the scripts run though a cron job.
-Later this should probably become a deamon so that it starts and stops with the system.
+The python interface exists of a single file which can be used both as a module for integration in an other program or as a daemon directly useing some defaults and other values from the ini file.

 TO DO
 -----
-- [x] create test software to check workings of communication
+- [X] create test software to check workings of communication
-- [x] make use of config files.
+- [X] make use of config files.
-- [ ] create deamon
+- [X] create deamon
 - [X] create nice graphs
 - [ ] create a nice way to display the graphs
-- [ ] rename files to usefull names: test.py is *not* a usefull name
+- [X] rename files to usefull names: test.py is *not* a usefull name
-- [ ] create usefull comments
+- [X] create usefull comments
-- [ ] give variables discriptive names: num is *not* descriptive
+- [X] give variables discriptive names: num is *not* descriptive